 Analytical chemists examine substances to determine their composition.
 They also look at how elements in a compound interact with one another.
 Their work is of paramount importance to the pharmaceutical industry, which requires information about the make-up and possible interaction of substances that might be turned into medicine.
 Their skills are also used in the field of environmental chemistry to detect chemical pollutants in the environment.

-Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of chemists and materials scientists should increase by three percent during the 2014-2024 decade.
-In May 2015, the BLS reported that chemists earned a median salary of $71,260 per year.
+Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of chemists and materials scientists should increase by four percent during the 2018-2028 decade.
+In May 2018, the BLS reported that chemists earned a median salary of $76,890 per year.

 Analytical chemists typically work in laboratories, where they operate and maintain instruments such as spectrometers and chromatographs.
 They perform tests and other procedures on compounds to discern their nature.
 They design the procedures they employ and create reports on their results.
 Analytical chemists constantly look for ways to improve those procedures as well.